Moody's reviews amendment for Tender Option Bond Trust, Series 2020-XF0891

 the City and County of New York, Borough of Manhattan.

-of Moody's rating.
-Moody's does not express an opinion as to whether
+Moody's does not express an opinion as to whether the amendment could

 This publication does not announce a credit rating action.
 For